nishant829/AQUABOT-1000/README.md

 ## Our Idea and Approach
-we will make an integrated fire fighting system which can sense fire through its iR sensor and can follow it for a certain distance and can shoot water for few seconds to extinguish fire all the sensors will be controlled from arduino uno with on board
+We will make an integrated fire fighting system which can sense fire through its iR sensor and can follow it for a certain distance and can shoot water for few seconds to extinguish fire all the sensors will be controlled from arduino uno with on board